Training for water and energy efficiency (Phase II)

 Jordan’s dramatically increased demand for water and energy is higher than its limited resources.
 At the same time, the economy is experiencing rising unemployment although there is also a shortfall of technically skilled labour.
 Young people are particularly affected, with more than a third of the country’s youth being without work.

-Working specifically in the field of water and energy efficiency, the project is addressing the mismatch between the demand and supply for technically skilled labour by enhancing vocational training opportunities and human capacity building services, while assisting institutions in the field of vocational training to fulfil their mandate.
+Working specifically in the field of water and energy efficiency, the project is addressing the mismatch between the supply and demand for technically skilled labour by enhancing vocational training opportunities and human capacity building services, while assisting institutions in the field of vocational training to fulfil their mandate.

 This multi-stakeholder approach is assisting Jordanian companies to employ a sufficient number of suitably qualified professionals to ensure the water and energy efficiency of their operations.
-The project strengthens the capacities of key actors in the vocational education system and the water sector, leading to the creation of a training system oriented to the needs of the labour market.
-Additionally, cooperation mechanisms will be used to support the integration of young people into the labour market.
+The project strengthens the capacities of key actors in the vocational education system and the water and energy sector, leading to the creation of a training system oriented to the needs of the labour market.
+Additionally, cooperation mechanisms will be used to support the integration of young people into the labour market through private sector involvement in their training.
+Core methods applied by the project to increase collaboration between employers and vocational training providers are: firstly, the establishment of the National Sector Skills Council (NSSC), and secondly the major contribution of the private sector to the operation of the Jordanian-German Center of Excellence on Solar Energy in Mafraq established together with the National Employment and Training Company.

 The cooperation is overseen by the Ministry of Labour.
 In order to achieve the expected improvements, revisions will also be made to the curricula of Jordan’s Vocational Training Corporation and other training providers.